mariik4/SyncScheduler/README.md

 3. **Conflict notification:** when a user may need to add an unscheduled static event and there is a conflict that the time is already taken, the calendar will notify the user.
 In case a more important event with a limited time slot occurs and it cannot be scheduled without rescheduling, the calendar will offer to move the lower priority event if available.

-4. **Event Prioritisation:** All static events are prioritised over dynamic events.
+4. **Event Prioritisation:** All static events are prioritized over dynamic events.
 However, the user also has the ability to specify the priority for dynamic events, which can simplify conflict resolution, and in case of a higher priority event with a narrower time frame in which the event cannot fit, the calendar can offer to move the less significant event.

 5. **Maintain an event rescheduling counter:** If a user has been rescheduling an event for a long time the calendar will also notify the user.